Supporting ACT Aboriginal and Torres Strait Islander peoples

 For all referral enquiries, please contact staff on (02) 6237 6700 or email at NBHF@act.gov.au.

 The ACT Aboriginal and Torres Strait Islander Business Support Program will be delivered by Yerra and is a program designed to provide support to Canberra-based Aboriginal and Torres Strait Islander businesses through the COVID-19 pandemic and help businesses access a range of resources or connect directly with other organisations and people who can help support the business and its employees.

 Yerra is an Indigenous majority owned and managed Canberra business.
 Managing Director Dion Devow has been helping local Indigenous communities for more than 20 years.

-Dion said he is excited to be working with the ACT Government on an initiative to deliver a support program for the ACT’s Aboriginal and Torres Strait Islander business community.
+Dion said he is excited to be working on an initiative to deliver a support program for the ACT’s Aboriginal and Torres Strait Islander business community.

 “As part of the program, Yerra will be providing support to Aboriginal and Torres Strait Islander businesses in Canberra to help them navigate their way through the COVID-19 pandemic.